IBM/aspera-cli/README.md

 For each application type, there is a list of named configurations.
 The configuration named "default" is taken if no "-n" option is provided.

-Options needs to be provided at their right level, i.e. global parameters before first command, and option of first command after first command, etc...
+Command line options needs to be provided at their right level, i.e. global parameters before first command, and option of first command after first command, etc...

-values of arguments can be retrieve from files with format: @file: , or env var with: @env:, the prefix @val: is optional.
+Values of arguments can be retrieve from files with format: @file: , or env var with: @env:, the prefix @val: is optional.

 A default configuration file can be created: $HOME/.aspera/ascli/config.yaml

-here is an example:
+Here is an example:

 ```yaml
 ---